 When I was a middle school Language Arts teacher, I taught 8th graders for two years.
-During which time, I chaperoned two class trips to Washington DC.
+During this time, I chaperoned two class trips to Washington DC.
 A visit to our nation’s capitol is both endlessly educational and eye-catching.
+Visiting DC with our family has been infinitely BETTER though because we can slow down and enjoy more detail!
+Here’s our experience and travel guide to Washington DC with preschoolers!

-Naturally, when my husband’s spring break from teaching fell at the end of March, I thought it would be perfect timing to take our two boys to visit our capitols city.
+Naturally, as we just finished Classical Conversations Cycle 3, which covers U.S. History and Geography, I wanted to bring our boys to visit DC.
+I thought my husband’s spring break from teaching would be perfect timing to take our two boys to visit our capitol city.

 I learned a LOT about taking a toddler and a preschooler to DC, and I hope what I’ve learned will help you if you’re planning any upcoming trips!